oroinc/documentation/backend/integrations/import-export/import-export.rst

 |              | interface, but can only be set using annotations.                 |
 +--------------+-------------------------------------------------------------------+

-.. note:: You can check the :ref:`@ConfigField <annotation-config-field-importexport>` section for more information.
+.. note:: You can check the :ref:`#[ConfigField] <annotation-config-field-importexport>` section for more information.

 Import One-To-Many Relations
 ----------------------------